Quentin Oschatz

 About Me

-I am a 2nd year PhD student at Carnegie Mellon University in the Electrical and Computer Engineering Department, advised by Prof. Franz Franchetti in the SPIRAL group.
-My work spans fields such as machine learning, numerical analysis, scientific computing, and code generation.
+I am a 2nd year PhD candidate at Carnegie Mellon University in the Electrical and Computer Engineering Department, advised by Prof. Franz Franchetti in the SPIRAL group.
+My work spans fields such as machine learning, numerical analysis, scientific computing, and (neuro)symbolic methods.

 Before joining the SPIRAL group, I recieved a BSc in Computer Science and Engineering from the Delft University of Technology in the Netherlands, where I also graduated from their Next Generation Robotics Honor's Program.
 Following that, I completed a MSc in Electrical and Computer Science from Carnegie Mellon University, before being accepted to the PhD program.